 Matsuyama Castle and Ropeway

 The imposing castle you can see standing on Katsuyama Hill from all over the city was originally built in the early 17th century by feudal lord Katō Yoshiaki and is one of Japans best-preserved medieval castle-complexes.
-Apart from the fantastic views over the city, which the ramparts afford, you can explore various historic buildings, including the intricate keep.
+Various historic buildings, including the intricate keep, remain and the ramparts offer fantastic views over the city.

-The interior also holds a multitude of artefacts that used to belong to the occupying families, including some impressive pieces of armour, swords and everyday objects.
-It’s one of the best castles in the country to get a sense of the way of life during the time of the Tokugawa Shogunate.
+The interior also holds a plenty of artefacts that used to belong to the occupying families, including some impressive pieces of armour, swords and everyday objects.
+We found it to be one of the best castles in the country to get a sense of the way of life during the time of the Tokugawa Shogunate.

-You can get there by either walking up the hill or by taking the rope-way at the eastern end of the castle grounds (500¥ roundtrip).
+You can get to Matsuyama Castle by either walking up the hill or by taking the rope-way at the eastern end of the castle grounds (500¥ roundtrip).
 If you’re walking, choosing the route from the south-west is the best option, as it allows you to drop into Ninomaru Historical Garden on the way (see next entry).
 Entrance to the castle and grounds is 500¥.

 Ninomaru Historical Garden